Leefeet/CUBE/README.md

 The very first version of this project was created February 4, 2021

-P5.JS is a JavaScript library that adds a lot of uesful functions for the canvas HTML element, making drawing to the screen easy (visit <https://p5js.org/> for more info).
+P5.JS is a JavaScript library that adds a lot of useful functions for the canvas HTML element, making drawing to the screen easy (visit <https://p5js.org/> for more info).

 I like Platformers, so I wanted to create a small project that would allow me to start developing some platformer concepts from a programming standpoint.
 The game looks simple, but it plays well.
 I had a great time implementing the game system, such as AABB collision, player movement, and pausing.

 The game is still in development whenever I get around to coding more of it.
 It all depends on whether I have some break time during work.
-At least 99% of this code was written suring breaks, and I want to keep it that way.
+At least 99% of this code was written during breaks, and I want to keep it that way.